ryanbourdais/Material-UI-Practice-Pages/README.md

-# My First React Native app
+# My First React app

 This app was written to learn the basics of React as well as how to use the Material UI front-end Library.
 This repo will become a large site of practice pages for learning stylization as well as practicing new methods of coding.